 Evaluations are conducted by site administrators, who have been trained and certified for competency to perform teacher evaluations.
-Evaluation criteria include the following:
+Evaluation criteria includes the following:

-- Engaging and Supporting all Students in Learning - Understanding and Organizing Subject Matter for Student Learning - Assessing Student Learning - Creating and Maintaining Effective Environments for Student Learning - Planning Instruction and Designing Learning Experiences for all Students - Developing as a Professional Educator
+- Engaging and Supporting all Students in Learning - Understanding and Organizing Subject Matter for Student Learning - Assessing Student Learning - Creating and Maintaining Effective Environments for Student Learning - Planning Instruction and Designing Learning Experiences for all Students - Developing as a Professional Educator transitioning and fostering change in the areas of Common Core, one to one technology and Linked Learning.

-Staff members work in a Professional Learning Committee to build teaching skills and concepts through participating in professional development that focuses on improving instruction and assessment.
+Staff members work in a Professional Learning Committee to build teaching skills and concepts through participating in professional development that focus on improving instruction and assessment.
 Teacher collaboration time is utilized during common prep and during early release Wednesdays.

 During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, instruction, and assessments.
-The school-wide focus will include aligning instruction with CC shifts, Motivating & Inspiring Students, Illuminate, Instructional Rounds, and meeting Progress Adviser instructional goals.
-PUSD is currently transitioning and fostering change in the areas of Common Core, one to one technology, and Linked Learning.
+Schoolwide focus will include aligning instruction with CC shifts, Motivating & Inspiring Students, Illuminate, Instructional Rounds and meeting Progress Adviser instructional goals.
+PUSD is currently